Inexpensive Test Equipment

 XR2206 Function Generator: The XR2206 Function Generator is sold as a simple, beginner's kit from China that does not require a lot of soldering skills, but becomes a great addition to our assortment of electronics tools.
 It can generate three types of stable wave forms (sine, triangular, and square wave) with a frequency range from 1Hz to 1MHz and an adjustable amplitude.
 The last photo shows the square wave on my Z-100 Heath Digital Scope.
 Notice the leading edge of the waveform is slightly rounded, which I suspect is from the capacitance of the long input cable.
 Using a short cable on the DSO138 oscilloscope described next, the waveform was excellent and stable.
 This Function Generator requires a 9-12Vdc AC/DC power adapter, not provided.
 Documentation is here: XR2206 Function Generator Assembly and Operations Manual.

-DS150 Oscilloscope: The DSO150 Oscilloscope is a more capable brother to the DSO138 discussed above.
+DSO150 Oscilloscope: The DSO150 Oscilloscope is a more capable brother to the DSO138 discussed above.
 It is another inexpensive low-speed miniature oscilloscope with 2.4" color TFT LCD (320 x 240 dot matrix, 262K color display.
 Based on the ARM Cortex-M3 processor (STM32F103C8), it was developed by JYE Tech, China.
 It is sold as a full kit, or a partial kit with all the surface mounted parts already installed on the boards, leaving just a few parts remaining.
 Designed as a training oscilloscope, the DSO150 contains only the basic oscilloscope functions with no fancy features, but it can save and recall a waveform and calculate the relevent measurements of the waveform and display them at the press of a button (see last picture) .
 Simplicity in structure and easiness in assembly and operation are the main highlights of the design.
 The MCU has already been pre-programmed and no reprogramming is required.
 Documentation is here: DSO150 Oscilloscope Manual.
+Also, please read the supplement to this manual, Oscilloscope Sampling Rate.

 Electronics Shop for Hobbyists